f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 VELOS F5OS SNMP Monitoring and Alerting
 =======================================

 SNMP Support for F5OS will vary by release.
-In the intial v1.1.x versions of F5OS SNMP support is limited to SNMP Trap support from the System Controllers & Chassis Partitions, and IF-MIB support for the chassis partitions.
-F5OS v1.2.x added addtional SNMP support including Link Up/Down Traps for chassis partittions, and support for  IF-MIB, EtherLike-MIB, & the PLATFORM-STATS-MIB.
+In the intial v1.1.x versions of F5OS SNMP support is limited to SNMP Trap support from the System Controllers & Chassis Partitions, and **IF-MIB** support for the chassis partitions.
+F5OS v1.2.x added addtional SNMP support including Link Up/Down Traps for chassis partittions, and support for  **IF-MIB**, **EtherLike-MIB**, & the **PLATFORM-STATS-MIB**.

 Enabling SNMP via CLI